openai/chatkit-python/docs/guides/respond-to-user-message.md

 ### Implement your `ChatKitServer`

 Subclass `ChatKitServer` and implement `respond`.
 It runs once per user turn and should yield the events that make up your response.
-We’ll keep this example simple for now and fill in history loading and model calls in later sections.
+We'll keep this example simple for now and fill in history loading and model calls in later sections.

 ```python
 from collections.abc import AsyncIterator